 Caveats

 We recognize that our convex hull model results may be highly influenced by the fact that we are comparing the range maps obtained from each modeling method to those of expert range maps - that were likely created by drawing irregular polygons around known occurrences.
 Thus, it may be that expert range maps themselves are essentially modified convex hull models.
 Moreover, by using species occurrences from an amalgamated dataset BIEN, we were able to obtain very broadly sampled species occurrence data.
 Had our occurrence data come from only a small portion of a species’ geographic range, the convex hull measure would have performed much more poorly.
-Therefor, the accuracy of methods like convex hull is highly dependent on having broadly distributed species occurrence data.
+Therefore, the accuracy of methods like convex hull is highly dependent on having broadly distributed species occurrence data.

 As with any effort that analyzes large amounts of data, we encountered a number of issues during this study that are worth mentioning for their value in aiding further biogeographic research on large, combined datasets.
 For example, we found that the maps from E.L.
 Little Atlas of North American Trees (Little, 1971; 1976; 1977; 1978) provided good coverage of species occurring within the United States and Canada, but poor coverage of species occurring largely in the United States and Mexico.
 However, the BIEN database (BIEN, 2012) we used for our analysis contained millions of records for the United States and thousands for Mexico, but relatively few records for Canada.
 To account for the uneven coverage, we restricted our analysis to only temperate North American tree species for which the geographic range area drawn in the expert map was within the continental United States boundary, ensuring we could compare range area estimates for a geographic area that our models and the expert maps had in common.
 Moreover, we found that some of the digitized E.L.
 Little maps depicted species’ geographic ranges as relatively simple Euclidean shapes that appeared to be rather coarse estimates of the species’ geographic range.
 As we surmised that these very coarse approximations may confound our ability to the compare geographic range size and distribution estimates from our models with those of expert map, we excluded any species having its expert map depicted this way.